jinksto/Raspbian_Citrix/README.md

 # Instructions

 ###### Install Raspbian
-1. Download Raspbian latest desktop https://downloads.raspberrypi.org/raspbian_latest
-1. Burn to card with Raspberry Pi Imager: https://downloads.raspberrypi.org/imager/imager.exe This is new but seems to work though slower than win32DiskImager.
+1. Burn to card with Raspberry Pi Imager: https://www.raspberrypi.org/downloads/ This is new but seems to work though slower than win32DiskImager.
 Also, obviates the need to pre-download the image.
 1. Once burned, insert the card into your RPI, boot, configure networking, etc as you like.